AlchlcDvl/Town-Of-Humor/README.md

 7. Remove the '-DEFAULT' from its name and save, and you're good to go!

 # Other
 Need help regarding the file?
-Join my Discord!
-[I have yet to make a Discord, but it's in the making]
+Join my Discord [https://discord.gg/qqqF5WzTR6] !

 This repo is WIP so some details will be missing for now.